 Migration without the possibility to restore

-Managing migrations with management tools (SCCM) predicting that each post will be connected to the network and only 92% reliability
+Managing migrations with management tools (SCCM) predicting that each post will be connected to the network with only 92% reliability

-The ceBox® solution makes it possible to manage your OS migration with peace of mind, with ease, remotely, and with the possibility to restore.
+The ceBoxOS® solution makes it possible to manage your OS migration with peace of mind, with ease, remotely, and with the option to restore.

-The terminal administrator can prepare your new OS (Windows 10, for example), install various user software, and test their performance.
-Once the master is validated, the administrator can deploy this new image to a group of beta testers and if necessary, make adjustments to the settings of the master based on user feedback.
-Once the test phase is finished, the administrator just has to deploy the image to all the Pc before the migration.
+The terminal administrator can prepare your new OS (Windows 10, for example), install various types of user software, and test their performance.
+Once the master is validated, the administrator can send this new image to a group of beta testers and if necessary, make adjustments to the settings of the master based on user feedback.
+Once the test phase is finished, the administrator simply has to apply the image to all the PCs prior to migration.

 The next time users start up their computers, the new image with the updated OS will instantly be available on 100% of the ceBox®.

-In the event of incompatibility, the administrator can restore (redeploy Windows 7, for example) in a few clicks or even offer the two environments on the same desktop during the test phase.
-The deployment won’t take longer than a few minutes, so it won’t hinder production.
+In the event of incompatibility, the administrator can restore (or redeploy Windows 7, for example) in a few clicks or even offer the two environments on the same desktop during the test phase.
+The installation won’t take longer than a few minutes, so it won’t hinder production.